howtographql/howtographql/content/frontend/react-apollo/5-authentication.md

 </Instruction>

-Let's quickly understand the structure of this new component.
-The component can have two major states.
+Let's quickly understand the structure of this new component, which can have two major states.

-One state for users that already have an account and only need to login, here the component will only render two `input` fields for the user provide `email` and `password`.
+One state is for users that already have an account and only need to login.
+In this state, the component will only render two `input` fields for the user to provide their `email` and `password`.
 Notice that `state.login` will be `true` in this case.

-The second state is for users that haven't created an account yet and thus still need to sign up.
+The second state is for users that haven't created an account yet, and thus still need to sign up.
 Here, you also render a third `input` field where users can provide their `name`.
 In this case, `state.login` will be `false`.

 The method `_confirm`  will be used to implement the mutations that we need to send for the login functionality.